The-Blue-Goose/BloxHub/README.md

 ## Requirements

-- Minecraft server (1.16) with Bukkit, Spigot, or Paper
+- Minecraft server (1.18) with Bukkit, Spigot, or Paper
-- Java 11 or higher
+- Java 21 or higher (other versions have not been tested)
+- (tested using a Paper 1.18 server)

 ## Configuration

 A default configuration file will be generated upon first run.
-Customize scoreboard, tags, and other options as needed.
+Customize scoreboard, tags, messages, and other options as needed.

 ## Development